-This is a standard wildfire management position description intended for use in the Department of the Interior (DOI).
-The employee serves in a key fire management position in a field-level fire management organization as a Prescribed Fire/Fuels Technician.
-This position is located in a unit with a low-level fire management program complexity or serves in support of a higher-level position in a moderate or high complexity program.
+This is a standard wildland fire management position description intended for use in the Department of the Interior (DOI).
+The employee serves in a key fire management position in a field fire management organization as a Prescribed Fire/Fuels Technician.
 This position is at the full performance level.